 Eurofins laboratories also carried out emergency testing of medical devices, such as respirators, and Personal Protective Equipment (PPE) during the pandemic.

 Eurofins' unmatched global network of BioPharma Product Testing laboratories ramped up capacity to support some of the largest global pharmaceutical and biotechnology companies developing products to fight COVID-19 and launched products and services aimed at supporting the research necessary to develop novel vaccines and therapeutics.

-Real time reverse transcriptase polymerase chain reaction (RT-PCR), the method used in COVID-19 detection tests, and which can be used to carry out environmental surface tests, is a laboratory technique which combines reverse transcription of RNA into DNA and subsequent amplification of the molecules.
+polymerase chain reaction (RTPCR), the method used in COVID-19 detection tests, is a laboratory technique which combines reverse transcription of RNA into DNA and subsequent amplification of the molecules.
 Thereby minute traces of virus material can be detected.
 RNA is the molecule the SARS-CoV-2 virus uses as genetic information.
+New variant screening detects single nucleotide polymorphism (SNP), a variation at a single position in the viral RNA sequence, to identify the variant responsible for the infection.

-The unique fragment length analysis (FLA) SARS-CoV-2 detection kit makes use of Sanger sequencing instruments with sensitivity and time to result matching the gold standard RT-PCR.
-The method detects the reverse transcribed, amplified viral RNA on Sanger capillary sequencers instead of realtime RT-PCR cyclers and therefore can help to ramp-up testing capacities.
+The unique fragment length analysis (FLA) SARS-CoV-2 detection kit relies on Sanger sequencing, an alternative to RT-PCR.
+The method detects the reverse transcribed, amplified viral RNA on Sanger capillary sequencers and can help to ramp-up testing capacities.

-The serological test, a blood test that looks for antibodies, will detect infection after the immune system has produced antibodies against the specific virus.
-These antibodies (IgA, IgG or IgM) that the test looks for generally remain in the bloodstream for some time after the patient has recovered from the virus.
+The serological test, a blood test that looks for antibodies, will detect infection after the immune system has produced antibodies (IgA, IgG or IgM) against the virus, which remain in the bloodstream for some time after the patient has recovered.

 Human exposure to herbicides through food consumption can pose potential health risks.
 According to a 2016 study, glyphosate is the most common agricultural herbicide in the world, used to kill weeds that compete with crops.
-Eurofins developed and brought the first rapid test solutions, from semi-quantitative field screening to quantitative and automated laboratory testing, to detect glyphosate, to market
+Gold Standard Diagnostics Horsham, at the time Eurofins Abraxis, developed and brought the first rapid test solutions, from semi-quantitative field screening to quantitative and automated laboratory testing, to detect glyphosate, to market.